-It is the goal of the security department to be as proactive as possible to prevent any potential issues.
-The security department works in collaboration with both cities to ensure the most secure buildings possible for our students.
+Michael Murphy, Director of Business Affairs, oversees the SEL Security Department, which consists of experienced security personnel with extensive knowledge in crowd control and crisis situations.
+There is a security staff member at each one of our schools working together with the administrators, teachers, classified staff and students to be as proactive as possible to prevent any potential issues.
+The security department also works in collaboration with both cities to ensure the most secure buildings possible for our students.

-- Each month, we hold Security Meetings with our police and fire departments to discuss any potential security topics in order to be as proactive as possible.
+- We hold Security Meetings with our police and fire departments to discuss any potential security topics in order to be as proactive as possible.

-- Our schools conduct regular lockdown and fire drills, which have already been held and will continue.
+- Our schools conduct regular lockdown and fire drills.

-- Safety plan and preparedness trainings are held with our staff periodically and additional trainings are planned in the future.
+- Safety plan and preparedness trainings are held with our staff.

 - Principals have reviewed with their staff their relevant safety procedures.